Why Discounted Dining Vouchers Aren’t Such a Big Deal

 - So I decide hmm in order to get my money’s worth, I should try to spend $50 instead!
 I then scour for an item that costs $10 but there is nothing that is exactly $10 that looks appealing to me.
 I end up getting something that costs $15 and spend a total of $55.
 So I’d have to top up additional $5 cash, which means I will pay $40 ($35 + $5) for $55 worth of food.
 That equates to a discount of 27.2%.

 Hmm that’s not too bad.
 Less than 3% shy of the 30% advertised.

 Here’s the catch.
 When we dine out, it’s usually solo or with a partner.
 There are times when we dine in a group, which means I may purchase multiple vouchers to cover the bill.
 All in all, it usually works out to be a ratio of roughly 1 voucher : 1-2 diners.

 Now we get to the next part.
-If it was just 1 diner, me dining with me alone, I will either not be able to meet the $50 spending (and end up saving only 12.5% as described above, or I would order more items to make up to $50.
-For the first scenario, I would have saved only 12.5%.
-For the second scenario, it means I may end up eating and/or spending more than what I would have without the voucher!
+If it was just 1 diner, me dining with me alone, I will either not be able to meet the $50 spending (and end up saving only 12.5% as described above, or I would order more items to make up to $50. and end up eating and spending more than what I would have without the voucher!